• Skip to primary navigation

 Over the years, traditional public schools have produced academically sound students and have gained parents’ trust.
 Is this the same for charter schools?

-CREDO Compared reading and math state-based standardized test scores between charter school and public school students in 15 states and the District of Columbia.
+CREDO Compared reading and math state-based standardized test scores between charter and public school students in 15 states and the District of Columbia.
 They found that 37% of charter schools posted improvements in math scores.
 However, these improvement rates were low compared to the improvement rates of their counterparts in public schools.

 Besides, some charter schools, due to the flexibility of their curriculum, effectively groom students with a particular talent for arts, technology, or music.
 So, if you take a little break from judging charter schools by performances in maths and English, you would give charter schools some credit.

-The debate on charter vs public school performance never ends as some believe charter schools’ curricula favor only high achieving students.
+The debate on charter vs public school performance never ends, as some believe charter schools’ curricula favor only high achieving students.
 Thus, charter schools can’t match public schools for extensive special needs programs.

-It doesn’t matter if Charter school’s performance is poor, you too can graduate and enter college if you study these 15 Tips on How to Improve ACT Scores.
+It doesn’t matter if Charter school’s performance is poor.
+You too can graduate and enter college if you study these 15 Tips on How to Improve ACT Scores.

 Charter Schools vs Public Schools Pros and Cons?